bestia-dev/authentication_database_web_ui/README.md

 ## secrets

-I will encrypt/decrypt secrets (passwords, api tokens and keys) inside the `.env` file.
+I will encrypt/decrypt secrets (passwords, API secret_tokens and keys) inside the `.env` file.
 The master key will be in ~/.ssh/ directory like other private keys.
 The name will be webpage_hits_admin.master_key.

 ```bash